AitikGupta/AitikGupta.github.io/_posts/2020-11-20-biases-in-machines.markdown

 ## Quick Flashback
 > You go to school, probably 1st or 2nd class; you have an English period, the teacher starts with writing strange characters on the blackboard; starts saying ___A for Apple___, ___B for Ball___.

-Tteacher relates those characters with an object, _which is concrete/universal_.
+Teacher relates those characters with an object, _which is concrete/universal_.
 An Apple will always be an Apple right? \
 You start relating random combinations of letters together, and learn about _words_, which somehow make a lot of sense. \
 But how?
 What happens within our brain? \
 Instead of this, there's _a more interesting question_ - __How can a machine understand the same way we do?__